Monkeys and apes in space: France

 France launched a pig-tailed macaque named Martine on a Vesta rocket on March 7, 1967, and another named Pierrette on March 13.
 These suborbital flights reached 243 km and 234 km, respectively.
 Martine became the first monkey to survive more than a couple of hours after flying above the international definition of the edge of space (Ham and Enos, launched earlier by the United States, were chimpanzees).

-Soviet Union and Russia
+Soviet Union and later Russia

 The Soviet / Russian space program used only rhesus macaques in its Bion satellite program in 1980s and 1990s.
 The names of the monkeys began with sequential letters of the Russian alphabet (А, Б, В, Г, Д, Е, Ё, Ж, З...).
 The animals all survived their missions but for a single fatality in post-flight surgery, after which the program was canceled.